 Who needs rubber bands as a twist fastener when there are braid charms around to do the job?
 These accessories add a pop of shine while securing your ends for a longer-lasting style.

 Do you have a flair for theatrics?
 Do you like long locks?
-Why not go for Rapunzel length twists like Ciara?
+Why not go for Rapunzel-length twists like Ciara?

 Getting Senegalese twists doesn’t mean you have to give up fauxhawks.
-Check out this bold front-twisted knot and ponytail combo for a fauxhawk-esque style.
+Check out this bold, front-twisted knot and ponytail combo for a fauxhawk-esque style.
 Bonus points if you add charms to complete the look.

 Medium Twists with Baby Hairs

-Super skinny Senegalese twists are very common to see.
-But, if you’re willing to be a little different, you can save styling time and steal the show with medium-sized twists.
-And don’t forget, smoothing down that baby hair is a must with this look.
+Super skinny Senegalese twists are very common to see, but if you’re willing to be a little different, you can save styling time and steal the show with medium-sized twists.
+And don’t forget: Smoothing down that baby hair is a must with this look.

 Have a wedding to go to or another special event?
-Then sweep those glamorous Senegalese twists into a low-placed chignon bun and you’re ready to go.
+Then sweep those glamorous Senegalese twists into a low-placed chignon and you’re ready to go.
 It's the perfect regal updo.